manuGil/photo_feed/README.md

 ```
 python manage.py runserver.
 ```
-and visit http://localhost:8000/ to see the application in action.
+and visit http://localhost:8000/ to see that the application is working.
+Move to the next step.

 ### 2. Install PostgreSQL

-By default any Django app uses *sqlLite* as a database.
+By default any Django app uses *sqLite* as a database.
 This is file-based datase which is very handy for fast development.
 However, in production a professional Database Management System should be used, e.g., MySQL, PostgreSQL.
 We will use postgreSQL.

 - [Download the latest version of postgreSQL](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) for you OS and install it.
 Put special attention to:
 1. the **password** you will set for the superuser *postgres*